VSamokhin/cadquery-designs/README.md

 ## cq_utils.py
 Just a convenient utility module to share code snippets across the designs

+## honeycomb.py
+Utility module for applying honeycomb infill pattern to a given wall

 ## phono-preamp-psu.py
 DIY phono-preamp and separate PSU cases

 ## cone-column.py
 Two hollow cone columns, one with a built-in ISO-thread and the other with a recess for a nut.
 I use these as limiters on my roller shutters.

+## step-display-stand.py
+Step display stand generator with various parameters available to configure